-Reverend Richard Coles is an English musician, journalist and Church of England priest.
+Reverend Richard Coles is an English musician, journalist and a former Church of England priest.

 Richard is co-presenter of ‘Saturday Live’ on BBC Radio 4.